dbutz/SchoolSite-Pro-Docs/dataValidation/dataValidator.md

-# Using the Data Validator
+# Using Data Set Up
-## SchoolSite Pro Data Validation for SchoolSite Pro Redistricting, SchoolSite Pro Projections, and SchoolSite Locator
+## SchoolSite Pro Data Validation for SchoolSite Redistricting, SchoolSite Projections, and SchoolSite Locator
-The SchoolSite Pro Data Validator checks your GIS data for compatibility with SchoolSite extensions.
+The SchoolSite Pro Data Setup checks your GIS data for compatibility with SchoolSite extensions.
+You can access Data Set Up through the SchoolSite tab.

-You can access the Data Validator through the SchoolSite Pro toolbar.
-To open the SchoolSite Pro toolbar, go to Customize > Toolbars > SchoolSite Pro Toolbar.

 Depending on your needs, you can choose from three different Data Validators to check your data:

 1. SchoolSite Pro Redistricting Validation Tool
 2. SchoolSite Pro Projections Validation Tool